Video Lifecycle

 These happen automatically for both TikTok and Instagram videos with no manual intervention:

-When a video reaches 7 days old and has CPM/cap already assigned, it's automatically finalized.
-The view count is locked and earnings are calculated.
+When a video reaches the end of its counting window and has CPM/cap already assigned, it can be finalized.
+The payable view count is locked and earnings are calculated.

 View Cap Detection